kerplunk177/Marching-Order/README.md

 # Marching Order for Foundry VTT

 A simple and intuitive module for Foundry VTT that allows the Game Master to set a party's marching order and for players to easily view it.
-No configuration required—just install and go.

 ![Latest Version](https://img.shields.io/badge/version-2.1.0-blue)
 ![Foundry Version](https://img.shields.io/badge/Foundry%20VTT-v13-informational)